-The balance of Unearned Revenue for the IMSA Income Fund includes amounts consisting of statewide educator and student registration fees received in advance of program delivery, totaling \$79,036 and \$58,906 as of June 30, 2021 and 2020, respectively.
-The balance of Unearned Revenue for the IMSA Special Purposes Trust Fund includes amounts consisting of grant funds received for support of future fiscal year program needs, totaling \$16,261 and \$266,756 as of June 30, 2021 and 2020, respectively.
-The balance of Unearned Revenue for the IMSA Operating Fund includes amounts consisting of residential program student fees collected for the upcoming 2021-22 school year, totaling \$243,508 and \$399,709 for the school year 2020-21.
-The balance of Unearned Revenue for the IMSA Student Activity Fund includes amounts consisting of fees received for support of future fiscal year program needs, totaling \$8,065 and \$6,589 as of June 30, 2021 and 2020, respectively.
+The balance of Unearned Revenue for the IMSA Income Fund includes amounts consisting of statewide educator and student registration fees received in advance of program delivery, totaling \$91,272 and \$79,036 as of June 30, 2022 and 2021, respectively.
+The balance of Unearned Revenue for the IMSA Special Purposes Trust Fund includes amounts consisting of grant funds received for support of future fiscal year program needs, totaling \$3,991 and \$16,261 as of June 30, 2022 and 2021, respectively.
+The balance of Unearned Revenue for the IMSA Operating Fund includes amounts consisting of residential program student fees collected for the upcoming school year, totaling \$51,106 and \$243,508 as of June 30, 2022 and 2021, respectively.
+The balance of Unearned Revenue for the IMSA Student Activity Fund includes amounts consisting of fees received for support of future fiscal year program needs, totaling \$2,205 and \$8,065 as of June 30, 2022 and 2021, respectively.